dan2097/opsin/README.txt

-OPSIN - Open Parser for Systematic IUPAC Nomenclature version 0.9.0 (see ReleaseNotes.txt for what's new in this version)
+OPSIN - Open Parser for Systematic IUPAC Nomenclature version 1.0.0 (see ReleaseNotes.txt for what's new in this version)

-Daniel Lowe(Current maintainer), Dr. Peter Corbett and Prof. Peter Murray-Rust
+Daniel Lowe(Current maintainer), Dr. Peter Corbett and Prof. Peter Murray-Rust We are thankful for contributions from Albina Asadulina and Rich Apodaca

 Contact address: dl387@cam.ac.uk
 Source code: http://bitbucket.org/dan2097/opsin/
+Web interface and informational site: http://opsin.ch.cam.ac.uk/ JavaDoc is available via OPSIN's generated web site: http://apidoc.ch.cam.ac.uk/opsin/

-This is a Java(1.5+) library for IUPAC name-to-structure conversion.
+This is a Java(1.5+) library for IUPAC name-to-structure conversion offering high recall and precision on general organic nomenclature.

 Currently it should be considered to be under development although the interface for using it will remain constant.
 OPSIN was formerly a component of OSCAR3 but is now a wholly standalone library.

-OPSIN can be run through a dedicated Web interface at: http://opsin.ch.cam.ac.uk/

 ##################################################

 OPSIN is available as a standalone JAR from Bitbucket (http://bitbucket.org/dan2097/opsin/) or SourceForge(https://sourceforge.net/projects/oscar3-chem/)
-It is also available as a dependency for use with Apache Maven. opsin-0.9.0-jar-with-dependencies.jar includes CML (Chemical Markup Language) and InChI (IUPAC International Chemical Identifier) output and all dependendencies
+It is also available as a dependency for use with Apache Maven. opsin-1.0.0-jar-with-dependencies.jar includes CML (Chemical Markup Language), SMILES, and InChI (IUPAC International Chemical Identifier) output and all dependendencies
-The main classes are uk.ac.cam.ch.wwmm.opsin.NameToStructure for CML and uk.ac.cam.ch.wwmm.opsin.NameToInchi for InChI.
+The main classes are uk.ac.cam.ch.wwmm.opsin.NameToStructure for CML and SMILES and uk.ac.cam.ch.wwmm.opsin.NameToInchi for InChI.

-To use OPSIN as a library add opsin-0.9.0-jar-with-dependencies.jar to your classpath.
+To use OPSIN as a library add opsin-1.0.0-jar-with-dependencies.jar to your classpath.

 If you are using Maven then do the following:
 	Add our repository: